Jayandhan03/Jayandhan03/README.md

 ## 📂 Featured Projects

+### Job Tracking AI
+- Track all your job applications with our automated AI system
+- Acess the app here :https://jobtrack-ai.com/

 ### 🧠 Data Analyst agent
 - Upload the business data as csv or xls file and get complete business case study report
 - Messy data to clear bussiness report with visual plots